WILLIAM B. DAVIS

 An active career in Canada followed, directing in many regional theatres and becoming the founding Artistic Director of Festival Lennoxville in Lennoxville, Quebec.
 While continuing to direct and teach he returned to acting in the late seventies, based primarily in Toronto, before moving to Vancouver, BC, in 1985.

 In 1989 he opened the William Davis Centre for Actors' Study in Vancouver.
-Beginning in the mid-nineties acting began to dominate his working life highlighted of course by the iconic role of The Cigarette Smoking Man.
-While continuing to act he has recently returned to directing and in 2011 published his memoir, Where There’s Smoke....
-Musings of a Cigarette Smoking Man.
+Beginning in the mid-nineties acting began to dominate his working life highlighted of course by the iconic role of The Cigarette Smoking Man on The X-Files.
+While continuing to act he has recently returned to directing and has published two books, Where There’s Smoke … Musings of a Cigarette Smoking Man, in 2011 and On Acting …and Life in 2022.

-An avid water skier and competitive snow skier Davis attends fan conventions around the world and gives talks on skepticism and climate change.
+An avid skier, on both water and snow, Davis attends fan conventions and gives talks on skepticism, climate change, and acting philosophy.